 As for the color of store-bought scone, this is because the manufacturers use refined white flour.
 They bleach it, often with nasty chemicals.
 Which, let us face it, we do not want.
 BUT we should be aware of as the typical person knows nothing of this at all.

 Are Scones Good For You?, Well, Not Really, No

 So now then, are scones good for you?
 No, as the point that I am getting at throughout the whole post is to answer you on, are scones fattening?
-Well, indeed, yes they are and no they are in fact not good for you.
-At least, store or coffee shop ones aren’t.
+Well, indeed, yes they are and no they are not good for you.
+At least, the store or coffee shop ones aren’t.

 If you feel like TREATING yourself, please make sure that you find a good, healthy and above all TRADITIONAL RECIPE.
 And make your own so that you can keep an eye on precisely what it is you are eating.